-What is Scrum without a cross-functional, self-managing team?
+What is agile without a cross-functional, self-managing team?
 This empowered value-creating unit iterating both what they are building and how they are building it, constantly gathering feedback, reflecting and learning.
-All the time, guided by a servant-leader focused on Scrum Mastery – using the framework to make the framework unnecessary.
+All the time, guided by a servant-leader focused on Scrum Mastery – using the principles and values of agile to make the framework of Scrum unnecessary.

 The term servant-leadership originated from an essay by Robert K. Greenleaf in 1970, “The Servant As Leader” where he essentially calls for a reversal of traditional leadership (the accumulation and exercise of power by one person at the top of the pyramid).
 Instead, Greenleaf calls for a leader whose focus is to ensure that other people’s highest priority needs are being served.

 The guiding principle of servant leadership states that “the highest priority of a servant-leader is to encourage, support and enable subordinates to unfold their full potential and abilities.”

 Many people find themselves dropped in to the role of Scrum Master with little preparation other than a two-day introductory course.
 Some find themselves asked to be Scrum Master for multiple teams while others are asked to do the role on top of their main job.

 It’s no surprise that these people barely grasp the role let alone master it.
 As a result the team, the product and the organisation suffers.
 When I’ve seen people allowed to grow into the role through focus, support, coaching and mentoring, not only do they thrive but they actually create an organisation that has the potential to outgrow the need for Scrum.